vjbravo123/Extroverts-Signup-Wizard/README.md

 POST /api/verify-otp
 ```

-Responsible for validating the OTP submitted by the user.
+Validates the OTP submitted by the user.

 ---